marklogic/node-client-api/README.md

 The MarkLogic node.js Client API has not yet undergone performance or stress testing.
 The API should not be used in production in EA2.

-### Candidate Features for Early Access 3

-* projection from result documents
-* values and tuples lists
-* resource service CRUD and invocation
-* server-side eval
-* graph CRUD
-* aggregates on facets
-* specifying the database when creating a database client
-* pluggable XML conversion